Thank you for subscribing

 Decriminalization is a public health-based approach that imposes penalties designed to discourage marijuana use and encourage treatment when necessary.
 Under decriminalization, marijuana remains an illegal drug but people who are caught possessing small amounts of marijuana (typically 1 ounce or less) for personal consumption are fined rather than arrested.
 Marijuana trafficking, distribution, and sale remain subject to serious criminal penalties, as does driving while intoxicated by marijuana.

-The National Center on Addiction and Substance Abuse supports the decriminalization of marijuana because it more appropriately addresses marijuana use as a public health problem, rather than a crime.
+Center on Addiction supports the decriminalization of marijuana because it more appropriately addresses marijuana use as a public health problem, rather than a crime.
 Incarcerating people for using marijuana serves neither the individual’s nor the public’s interest.
 Having a criminal record for marijuana use is damaging to individuals’ livelihoods and life opportunities, particularly for youth.
 The Center recommends that possession of marijuana for personal use not result in:

-The National Center on Addiction and Substance Abuse also recognizes that the enforcement of marijuana laws has disproportionately impacted racial minorities.
+Center on Addiction also recognizes that the enforcement of marijuana laws has disproportionately impacted racial minorities.
 Racial bias is a serious problem that occurs in the enforcement of many laws, indicating that the solution requires more systemic changes.
 Although decriminalization alone will not eliminate racial bias in law enforcement, it would reduce racial disparities in arrest rates and incarceration for marijuana possession.

 Marijuana laws should aim to deter marijuana use and facilitate treatment when needed.
 There is not yet sufficient evidence to suggest which consequences or penalties are most effective at deterring use and facilitating treatment.
 In designing and evaluating the effectiveness of a system of penalties for marijuana possession, states should consider the following recommendations: